 Obviously the modifier key could be anything: shift, alt, ctrl.
 Also, this behavior should be available for any of the tools, circle, ellipse, or freeform, I just use circle here as a simple example.
 Once the modifier key is released the user should be forced to go back to the module and select their desired tool again.

-#1 Updated by Tobias Ellinghaus 11 months ago
+#1 Updated by Tobias Ellinghaus about 1 year ago

 - System changed from Ubuntu to all

 - % Done changed from 0 to 20